Gosia-Magdzik/portfolio/README.md

 ## Description

-The portfolio website is a highly responsive page application made in React.
+My portfolio website is a highly responsive page application made in React.
 The Bootstrap library has helped me to set several blocks.

 Application is calling API to fetch GitHub projects.